tipiorgup/tipiorgup.github.io/content/authors/admin/_index.md

   summary: |
     Awarded second place for the poster presentation "Structural and functional characterization of the H+-ATPase of Saccharomyces cerevisiae" at this international conference.

+- title: Second place at the 21st Metropolitan Physics Olympiad
+  date: '2011-11-07'
+  awarder: Mexican Society of Physics (Sociedad Mexicana de Física)
+  icon: award
+  summary: |
+    Awarded second place at the 21st Metropolitan Physics Olympiad in Mexico City.

+- title: Third Place at the 1st Metropolitan Competition of Physics Apparatus and Experiments
+  date: '2010-09-03'
+  awarder: Mexican Society of Physics (Sociedad Mexicana de Física)
+  icon: award
+  summary: |
+    Awarded third place in the Didactic Apparatus category at the 1st Metropolitan Competition of Physics Apparatus and Experiments.

 ---
 ## About Me